Pilgrims walking through sunflower fields on a pilgrimage walk in Spain under wide open skies

 Green Heart, Volcanic Soul

 Tenerife and La Gomera, both born from fire with their volcanic origins, present entirely different landscapes to explorers: Tenerife with its stark, moon-like terrain, and La Gomera with its lush, verdant valleys.
-This journey introduces you to both, along with their unique ecosystems.
+This walking holiday introduces you to both, along with their unique ecosystems.

 Our trip to Tenerife and La Gomera